City · Japan · Asia

 Best Time to Visit

-Tokyo offers a unique experience in each season, making the best time to visit largely dependent on personal preference.
-Spring (March to May) is ideal for cherry blossom viewing, with temperatures ranging from mild to warm.
-Summer (June to August) is hot and humid, but it is also the best time to enjoy festivals and outdoor events.
-Autumn (September to November) provides comfortable temperatures and stunning foliage, making it another popular season.
-Winter (December to February) is cold but offers fewer crowds and the chance to experience New Year's celebrations.
-Each season has its own charm, so consider what kind of experience you are looking for when planning your trip.
+Tokyo offers a unique experience in every season.
+Spring, from March to May, is ideal for cherry blossom viewing, with temperatures ranging from 10°C to 20°C (50°F to 68°F).
+Summer, from June to August, is hot and humid, with temperatures often exceeding 30°C (86°F).
+However, this is also the time for vibrant festivals and events.
+Autumn, from September to November, is mild and pleasant, with temperatures between 15°C and 25°C (59°F to 77°F), making it another excellent time to visit.
+Winter, from December to February, is cold but offers fewer crowds and the chance to experience New Year's celebrations.
+Each season has its own charm, so the best time to visit depends on your interests and preferences.

 Weather